- War should always be used as a last resort.

 Minimum effort, maximum impact.

-It’s a good book, still up to date, with a lot of counterintuitive advice.
+It’s a good book, still relevant today, with a lot of counterintuitive advice.

 Enjoy the summary.

 Summary of The Art of War by Sun Tzu